- To practise questions and short answers

 - In their pairs students put the pictures into the correct order.
 Practise saying the rhyme again as they follow their pictures to check the order.
 Pre-teach word like rain and sunshine.

 - 'I Hear Thunder' is a good one to use.
 It is sung to the tune of 'Frère Jacques' and you can find the words here.
 I like this song because you can split the class up into teams and make it a team effort to sing better than the other team.

 - You can be ambitious and try and sing in a round!
 It might get a bit messy but can be fun.

 - If the teacher is with you then get him/her to be the singing leader for one team and you for the other.
 Pre-teach word like thunder, raindrops, pitter, patter, and wet etc.

 Stage 2: Printable worksheets / Computer activities

 - Go to this British Council's LearnEnglish kids website where you will find downloadable printable worksheets.
-You will need to click on 'Topics' on the left-hand side and scroll down to weather.
+You will need to scroll down to 'Topics' on the right-hand side and scroll down to weather.
 Once you're on the weather page click on 'DOC' next to Printables - Weather and you will find a colourful matching worksheet.

 - Your students have to match the pictures to the weather words and match the seasons to the weather.
 If you can photocopy this in colour all the better.

 - If you can take them to the computer room then there is a good weather game here.
-They will need to know the future.
+They will need to know the present simple 'It is rainy', and the future.
 'It will be very windy'.
 It's a map of Britain and they have to read the weather report and match the weather pictures to the correct area in Great Britain.